greg-raven/Uncommon-Sense/_posts/2021-03-01-freedom-reason-and-the-slavery-of-fear.md

 ---
-title: 'Freedom, reason, and the slavery of fear'
+title: "Freedom, reason, and the slavery of fear"
 layout: post
 categories:
 - liberty